 1964 - CBS-TV acquired the rights to televise the National Football Leagues 1964-1965 regular season.
 The move cost CBS $14.1 million a year.
 The NFL stayed on CBS for 30 years.

 1981 - Mike Bossy (New York Islanders) tied Rocket Richard's record of 50 goals in first 50 games of the season.

 1982 - The San Francisco 49ers won their first Super Bowl.
 Joe Montana won the first of his three MVP awards.

 1987 - Walter Payton and Joe Montana were guests on "Saturday Night Live."

 1990 - Clarence "Big House" Gaines collected the 800th victory of his college coaching career when Winston-Salem State University beat Livinstone, 79-70.

-1995 - The defense gave its opening statement in the O.J.
-Simpson trial.
+1995 - The prosecution gave its opening statement at the O.J.
+Simpson murder trial.

 Like this topic here!